atelierspierrot/atelierspierrot/README.md

 Les Ateliers Pierrot
 =============

-This repository contains various documentations & informations about our work as Markdown files.
+This repository contains various documentations & information about our work as Markdown files.
 These contents are designed to be viewed in a web browser using our [DocBook package](http://github.com/atelierspierrot/docbook).